codecaravan-hq/TINY-LEAF/README.md

 - Continue getting comfortable working with Git and making Pull Requests
 - Bonus: Practice working in an Agile way by creating your own Kanban board of tasks, estimating your tickets and planning your Sprints

+[Get the project here](https://codecaravan.io/projects/tinyleaf?source=ghbaserepo): receive the designs, styleguide, task list and join weekly mentoring sessions with a senior developer to help you make better progress.

 ## How to get your code reviewed

 You can get your code reviewed by a CodeCaravan mentor and experienced developer.
 This will be done by opening a Pull Request on Github, which your reviewer will comment on.